stfxecutables/model_variance/drafts/details.md

 some acceptable value, so the $\text{EC}_\text{acc}$ is likely a better tool for something like model selection.
 The only disadvantage is that it loses the clear interpretability of the global EC.
 However, the global EC could also be scaled in the same way.
+I examine all of these below.

 # Preliminary Results